-Effect: The lack of updated information in MAXIS and verification of key eligibility-determining factors increases the risk that a program participant will receive benefits when they are not eligible.
+Effect: The lack of updated information and documented verification of key eligibility-determining factors increases the risk that a program participant will receive benefits when they are not eligible.

-Cause: Program personnel entering case information into MAXIS did not ensure all required information was obtained, verified, maintained in the case files, or updated in the MAXIS system.
+Cause: Program personnel entering case information into MAXIS did not ensure all required information was input or updated in the systems or that all required information was obtained and/or retained.

-Recommendation: We recommend the County implement additional procedures to provide reasonable assurance that all necessary documentation to support eligibility determinations exists and is properly input or updated in MAXIS.
+Recommendation: We recommend the County implement additional review procedures to provide reasonable assurance that all necessary documentation to support eligibility determinations exists and is properly input or updated in MAXIS and maintained in the case files.